JAlcocerT/JAlcocerT/content/blog/tinker-router-tplink.md

 - Do you have any other question?

-If this sounds familiar for you, you probably have a **4G router** already
+If this sounds familiar for you, you probably have a **4G router** already.

 ## TP-Link Archer MR200